 Reduction (and refund, if applicable) of tuition liability is made according to Loading....
 Students incur liability based on the length of the academic term and the date of official withdrawal.
-To qualify for liability adjustments, students must follow the College's official withdrawal policy and complete and submit the proper Registrar's Office form.
-Non-attendance or stop payment orders on checks do not constitute official withdrawals.
+To qualify for liability adjustments, students must follow the university's official withdrawal policy and complete and submit the proper Registrar's Office form.
+Non-attendance, stop payment orders on checks, and/or disputing credit card payments do not constitute official withdrawals.
 Students who process initial registration during the drop/add period will not be withdrawn for non-payment and will be held responsible for payment of their charges.
-For specific semester refund schedules, please visit the relevant link(s) below:
+For specific semester refund schedules, please visit the relevant link(s) below.

-- Fall 2013 Tuition and Fee Refund Schedule
+- Winter 2024 Tuition and Fee Refund Schedule

-- Winter 2014 Tuition and Fee Refund Schedule
+- Spring 2024 Tuition and Fee Refund Schedule

-- Spring 2014 Tuition and Fee Refund Schedule
+- Summer 2024 Tuition and Fee Refund Schedule

 Federal regulations require the Financial Aid Office to recalculate the amount of federal financial aid a student has earned as of the official date of withdrawal.

-A student is not eligible for 100 percent of federal financial aid until 60 percent of the semester has been completed.
+A student is not eligible for 100% of federal financial aid until 60% of the semester has been completed.
 As a result, loan money already received on a student's behalf may have to be repaid.

 Also, available aid for subsequent semesters may be affected by a withdrawal.
 It is strongly recommended that students consult with their financial aid counselor before making a decision to withdraw.
 For more details, see Loading... in the Academic Catalog.

 Students who withdraw from SUNY Cortland before the semester or after a semester is underway may be entitled to receive refunds of some of the paid charges, deposits and fees.

-Those who are denied permission to register at the College will be entitled to a full refund of tuition, room and board charges paid for that term but students who are suspended by the Student Conduct Office are fully liable for all semester charges per 8NYCRR 302.2 (b)(2).
-Students will receive a full refund of tuition and fees when a course is cancelled by the College.
+Those who are denied permission to register at the university will be entitled to a full refund of tuition, room and board charges paid for that term but students who are suspended by the Student Conduct Office are fully liable for all semester charges per 8NYCRR 302.2 (b)(2).
+Students will receive a full refund of tuition and fees when a course is canceled by the university.

 Any refunds issued as a result of reduced charges will be done via check in the student's name.
 However, if the original charge was paid by credit card, in accordance with banking regulations, we will process the refund to the credit card used to pay the charge, whenever possible.
 In the event of "split" payments, a credit card will be refunded first.

 - Tuition/Admission Deposit Refunds.
-For students who are admitted into terms that begin between June 1 and Nov.
-30, the admission deposit is refundable if requested on or before May 1.
-For students who are admitted into terms that begin between Dec.
-1 and May 31, the admission deposit is refundable if requested on or before Nov.
+Fall semester admission deposits are refundable if requested on or before May 1.
+Spring semester admission deposits are refundable if requested on or before Nov.
 1. If a student is notified of acceptance after April 1 for the fall semester or Oct.
 1 for the spring semester, the deposit is refundable if both of the following conditions are met: The refund must be requested within 30 days after notification of acceptance is sent to the student, and the refund must be requested before the first day of classes in the term for which the deposit was paid.
 No deposits will be refunded after the beginning of the semester.

 - Tuition and Fees.
 Loading...
 Students incur liability based on the length of the academic term and the date of official withdrawal.
 To qualify for liability adjustments, students MUST follow the Loading....

 - College Fee.
-Once a semester begins, the College Fee is non-refundable, unless the class is cancelled by the College.
+Once a semester begins, the College Fee is non-refundable, unless the class is canceled by the university.

 - Program Service Charge and Course Activity Fees.
-For full semester courses, the Program Service Charge is refundable only if the student withdraws before the end of the first week of classes.
+The Program Service Charge is refundable only if the student withdraws during the 100% tuition refund period.
 After that date, the Program Service Charge is not refundable.
-Special activity fees, such as lab fees, art materials, etc., are not refundable after the end of the first week of classes.
+Special activity fees, such as lab fees, art materials, etc., are also not refundable after the 100% tuition refund period.

 - Room Refunds are based on the date personal belongings are removed and check-out procedures have been completed.